nirshar1977/dex-course-assignments/README.md

 # Commands Used

-	# Checking Ubuntu Version (I didn't use the VB since I had Ubuntu LTS 22 installed, so instead I just upgraded it to the latest LTS 24. )
+# I didn't use the VB since I had Ubuntu LTS 22 installed, so instead I just upgraded it to the latest LTS 24.

+ 	# Checking Ubuntu Version

 	Command: lsb_release -a

 	Explanation: This command helps you confirm the current version of Ubuntu installed on your system.